In the first of a series of articles, we examine some of the transformative ways visual artists have responded to crises through the ages.

 In 1861, Emily Dickinson opened one of her beloved poems by celebrating the human capacity for hope, imagining it as a little bird - "the thing with feathers".
 Written at the onset of the American Civil War, one of the most traumatic episodes in US history, the poem posits that hope resides inside the spirit of every person.
 Its song is steadfast and resilient, even, as Dickinson wrote, in the Gale and on the strangest Sea.

-It feels as if we are surfing the “strangest Sea” right now.
+It felt as if we surfed the strangest Sea.
 The COVID-19 pandemic has locked down the world and separated us from each other.
-Our routines and rituals have been dramatically interrupted.
-We face personal and global uncertainty regarding the economy, politics, and healthcare.
-Is it possible that Dickinson’s “thing with feathers” can endure?
+Our routines and rituals were dramatically interrupted.
+We faced personal and global uncertainty regarding the economy, politics, and healthcare.
+Is it possible that Dickinson's thing with feathers could endure?

 Read the next installment in this art series, Artists in Isolation.